How To Feed A Loon

 Notes

-Marrow bones can often be found in the frozen section of the meat department of many well stock supermarkets or from a butcher's meat market.
-If you can't find them, ask the butcher, they can probably get some for you.
-Be sure to ask ahead of when you plan on making the stock.
+Marrow bones can often be found in the frozen section of the meat department of many well-stocked supermarkets or from a butcher’s meat market.
+If you can’t find them, ask the butcher; they can probably get some for you.
+Be sure to ask ahead of time when you plan on making the stock.
 They may need to save some for you.

 Nutrition